rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 Some Kubeflow resources, like pipeline runs, take some time to persist into the database.
 Wait one hour after pausing user activity before starting the upgrade.

+### Install Velero CLI

+On the EC2 or Cloud9 instance you are using, [install the Velero CLI](https://velero.io/docs/v1.10/basic-install/#install-the-cli).

 ### Configure Velero in production cluster

 Make sure that you enabled Velero when deploying the production cluster.
+If not, enable it and redeploy the Terraform stack.

+If your production deployment used a version of Kubeflow on AWS that did not include support for deploying Velero with Terraform, see the note about [installing Velero manually)({{< ref "#Installing Velero manually" >}})..

 ### Switch to new version of Kubeflow release